Meta Knight: Appearances

 Meta Knight first appeared in the NES game Kirby's Adventure as an ally of King Dedede and boss of the Orange Ocean level, where he fights Kirby to stop him from taking a piece of the Star Rod and to keep it out of Nightmare's hands.
 Meta Knight also trains Kirby throughout the game with his army, the Meta-Knights.
-He is the main villain of the Revenge of Meta Knight mode in Kirby Super Star, in which he tries to take over Dream Land to end the inhabitants' lazy lifestyle by invading in his signature airship, the Battleship Halberd.
+He is the main villain of the Revenge of Meta Knight mode in Kirby Super Star, in which he invades Dream Land in his signature airship, the Battleship Halberd, and attempts to take it over to end the inhabitants' lazy lifestyle.
 Meta Knight is a playable character in the Meta Knightmare mode of Kirby: Nightmare in Dream Land, Kirby Super Star Ultra and in Kirby Planet Robobot.
-In Kirby & the Amazing Mirror, Dark Meta Knight—an evil, Mirror World counterpart—traps Meta Knight in the dimension mirror splits Kirby into four, differently colored copies of himself.
+In Kirby & the Amazing Mirror, Dark Meta Knight—an evil, Mirror World counterpart—traps Meta Knight in the Dimension Mirror and splits Kirby into four, differently colored copies of himself.
 Dark Meta Knight is nothing like Meta Knight.
 After Kirby defeats Dark Meta Knight, Meta Knight himself helps Kirby defeat Dark Mind.

 In Kirby: Squeak Squad, after the chest containing Kirby's strawberry shortcake is mixed up with the chest sealing Dark Nebula, Meta Knight appears as a boss who tries to keep the latter chest out of Kirby's hands.
-Meta Knight also appears in Kirby's Return to Dream Land and its 2023 remake as one of the four playable protagonists, alongside Kirby, King Dedede and Bandana Waddle Dee, and as a playable character in multi-player mode.
+Meta Knight also appears in Kirby's Return to Dream Land and its 2023 remake as one of the four playable protagonists, alongside Kirby, King Dedede and Bandana Waddle Dee, and as a playable character in its multi-player mode.
 After not appearing in Kirby: Triple Deluxe or Kirby and the Rainbow Curse, (Note: Though Meta Knight himself is absent of the game itself, a collectible mask based on Meta Knight is available in Dedede's Drum Dash Deluxe, an enhanced version of a minigame of Kirby: Triple Deluxe.)
 Meta Knight made an active return to the series in Kirby: Planet Robobot.
-In addition to being captured and transformed into the hostile "Mecha Knight" in the game's story mode, he is rescued by Kirby and helps him to defeat Star Dream by letting Kirby pilot the Halberd.
+After being captured and transformed into the hostile "Mecha Knight" in the game's story mode, he is rescued by Kirby and helps him to defeat Star Dream by letting Kirby pilot the Halberd.
 Meta Knight appears as a boss and Dream Friend in Kirby Star Allies.
 Meta Knight returns in Kirby Fighters 2 alongside King Dedede as the main villain of the Story Mode, The Destined Rivals.
 He also appears as a playable character.
 Meta Knight appears in the colosseum in Kirby and the Forgotten Land, but does not encounter Kirby in the main storyline.